What to put in your application to Smith & Williamson

 Competencies – use the STAR approach

 When you answer the competency questions, you’ll need to demonstrate that you’ve researched the firm, the specific role for which you are applying and have a sound level of commercial awareness.
-Sarah warns: ‘Don’t regurgitate our website!
+Eleanor warns: ‘Don’t regurgitate our website!
 Read the information there (and on the firm’s employer hub), understand it and use it in your own way to answer the questions in a tailored manner.’

 When asked to give an example of a situation in order to outline a particular competency, try using the STAR approach.
 Briefly outline the Situation, explain what the Task in hand was, talk about what you did in the task (Action), and then end your answer with the Result.
 This approach will help you cover what Smith & Williamson assessors are looking for.